-The snake plant can survive, if not thrive, with dim light and sparse waterings.
+The snake plant can survive with dim light and sparse watering.
 It’s so tough that it’s among a handful of houseplants that Costa Farms, one of the largest wholesale nurseries in the U.S., markets as “Plants of Steel.”

 2. Chinese evergreen

-Also referred to as Aglaonema, for their scientific genus, Chinese evergreens are another air-purifying Plant of Steel known for tolerating low light.
+Also referred to as Aglaonema, a reference to the plant’s scientific name, Chinese evergreens are another air-purifying Plant of Steel known for tolerating low light.

 3. Aloe vera

-This powerful air purifier is also a medicinal plant.
+This air purifier is also a medicinal plant.
 The succulent plant’s thick, fleshy leaves are filled with the aloe gel from which healing products have been made for centuries.
-Aloe is commonly sold as a sunburn soothing agent — although some aloe gels available in stores appear to contain only imitation aloe.

 4. Boston fern

-The Boston fern specializes in cleansing air of formaldehyde, which the American Cancer Society considers a known human carcinogen.
+The Boston fern specializes in cleansing the air of formaldehyde, which is carcinogenic to human, meaning it’s known to cause cancer in humans.
 Of the 50 houseplants featured in Wolverton’s book, the Boston fern ranks No. 1 for removing formaldehyde gas from the air.